Language Teaching Studies

 The MA Language Teaching Studies (LTS) is designed to support all language teachers.
 Program goals include:

-- Identifying the common practices of successful language learners as well as the diverse characteristics of languages and learner needs.
+• Identifying the common practices of successful language learners as well as the diverse characteristics of languages and learner needs.

-- Emphasizing methodologies and curricula that align with current research and theory.
+• Emphasizing methodologies and curricula that align with current research and theory.

-- Recognizing the importance of social context, identity, and agency in language use.
+• Recognizing the importance of social context, identity, and agency in language use.

-- Highlighting best uses of digital tools to motivate and inspire learners in and beyond the classroom contexts.
+• Highlighting best uses of digital tools to motivate and inspire learners in and beyond the classroom contexts.

-- Providing a background in language evaluation to match a new international need for proficiency-based assessment.
+• Providing a background in language evaluation to match a new international need for proficiency-based assessment.

-- Welcoming program participants into a cohort model based community, strong social networks, and professional development opportunities.
+• Welcoming program participants into a cohort model based community, strong social networks, and professional development opportunities.

-Many of our students specialize in teaching English, or in English and an additional language, but some students focus only on a language other than English (e.g. Spanish, Korean, Mandarin, French, Japanese, among others).
-Some students focus on the revitalization of endangered languages, such as those of the Sahaptin family, or on less commonly taught languages, such as Thai or Persian.
+Many of our students specialize in teaching English, or in English and an additional language, but some students focus specifically on a language other than English (e.g. Spanish, Ichishkiin, Korean, Mandarin, French, Japanese, among others).
+Some students focus on the revitalization of endangered languages, such as those of the Sahaptin family, or on less commonly taught languages, such as Thai, Persian or Arabic.
 Most applicants to the program already have the expected proficiency in the target language(s) typically required for teaching positions in the language(s), although teacher-learners of very endangered languages may also be building their own language proficiency.
 This rich linguistic diversity is possible through collaboration with the American English Institute (AEI) as well as through links to other departments and organizations at the University of Oregon, such as the East Asian Languages & Literatures Departments (EALL), the Romance Languages Department, the Yamada Language Center, the Center for Applied Second Language Studies (CASLS), and its Chinese Flagship Program, and the Northwest Indian Languages Institute (NILI), among others.

 Who Enrolls in Our Program